taweisuode/online_chat/README.md

 # online_chat

-We are about to create an online_chat program using JS WebSockte.
+We are about to create an online_chat program using JS WebSocket.

 The First authors are Pengge and Xiaofu.